Anthony Janszoon van Salee: Identity and social history

-Van Salee's ethnic and religious background were highly unusual for a prominent colonial landholder, and have led to discussions about his place in social history.
+Van Salee's ethnic and religious background were highly unusual for a prominent colonial landholder and have led to discussions about his place in social history.

-He certainly had a Muslim background, and so is seen as having a place in Muslim American history, but it is unclear if he practiced at all after leaving the Barbary states, or how else this might have influenced his worldview.
-It is also unclear to what extent he might be considered a multiracial American, and how exactly he was perceived in the racial hierarchy of the time.

 It is uncertain how much these identity issues drove Van Salee's social and legal conflicts.

 Faith

+Van Salee's religious faith is unknown.
 A Quran said to have belonged to van Salee was sold in the ca. 1886 estate sale of Joachim Rule, among other heirlooms of the Van Siclen and Gulick families, as documented by descendant Robert Bayles of the Market and Fulton National Bank of New York.
 Van Salee petitioned to have Christian missionaries assigned to new settlements.
 Once he was fined for housing an English Quaker at his home on Bridge Street, as they were excluded as Dissenters from the English colony; the man was there to repair a Dutch church.

 Van Salee appeared to be on good terms with his neighbor Lady Deborah Moody, the founder of Gravesend.
 John Edwin Stillwell wrote that Van Salee had disputes with her husband Sir Henry Moody, but he had died in England.
 Lady Moody was a widow by 1629, a decade before she left England for the Massachusetts Bay Colony, where she lived before settling in New Netherland.

 Ethnicity and appearance

 Van Salee was described as unusually tall, with superior strength.
-He was known as "a 'Turk'" or "semi-Dutchman from Morocco", of "tawny" complexion.
+He was known as "a 'Turk'" or "semi-Dutchman from Algiers", some say from Morocco but there were no Turkish influence in territories west of the Moulouya river, of "tawny" complexion.
 He was credited with the "first dwelling erected by Europeans" in what became New Utrecht, about 1643.

 Anthony Van Salee's apparent brother, Abraham Janszoon van Salee, a fellow New Netherland settler who was involved in privateering, was described as a "mulatto", in recognition of his mixed-race ancestry, and married a black woman named Fortuyn.

 Some descriptions of Abraham Janszoon van Salee include ethnic attributions, such as "Turk", and "Berber".
 In court records, Van Salee was noted as "Turk", suggesting that record keepers classified him by appearance or culture.
 Janszoon was known to be the wealthy heir of a former European native head of state, even if his father was associated with privateering on the Barbary Coast.
 Gomez notes that historic collections devoted to African-centric history have been similarly unable to reach consensus on his appearance, race, or origin.